ColtonE37/IST-256-Project/public/README.txt

 and HTML to code the index.html home page.
 We figured that all pages should share a common color scheme and to keep things simple, allow for the layout of the pages to be somewhat identical in code.
 Once all of the HTML and CSS was completed for these pages, Colton and I worked to put the webisite together.

-Steven - Did not make any contributions.
+For this deliverable, we made use of our API and continued the functionality of all of our shopping pages, including an add item button to allow the user to put stuff into their own cart.
+We also took time to implement CRUD uses, such as creating a cart, reading the items in the cart on the cart/checkout pages, updating the cart with new items that the user adds, and deletes the user's cart upon the button click.

 Works Cited
 https://www.w3schools.com/howto/howto_js_dropdown.asp/03/24/2021